 You can contribute in many ways!
 You could file a bug report, help with documentation, suggest a feature, or develop a whole model repository.
 Take a look at the developer resources.

 I think I found a bug.
 What can I do?

 Please provide as much information as possible.
 Take a look at the Configuration and Error Log and copy their contents.
-The Configuration and Error Log can be accessed in Archi by selecting the "About Archi" menu item.
-In the dialog box press the "Installation Details" button, then select the "Configuration" tab and press the "View Error Log" button.
-Please report this on the Archi Forum first before emailing, as it may be a known issue.
+The Configuration and Error Log can be accessed in Archi by selecting the “About Archi” menu item.
+In the dialog box press the “Installation Details” button, then select the “Configuration” tab and press the “View Error Log” button.
+Please report this by raising an issue on the Archi GitHub Issue Tracker.

 What is the governance of the project?